ruby2elixir/ruby2elixir.github.io/content/about.md

 +++
 date = "2015-11-24T18:35:51+01:00"
-draft = true
+draft = false
 title = "about"

 +++

-This is just the beginning!
+<p>An initiative to help you move your Rails application to Elixir</p>